 It was part of my “14 Days of Love” series—a series of 14 recipes I, at the time, thought would be perfect for Valentine’s Day.

-Like, I should’ve been sharing recipes for Mocha Flourless Chocolate Cake or Strawberries and Cream Cupcakes, but instead, I included a grilled cheese recipe (WHY) and some other random things.
+Like, I should’ve been sharing recipes for these Strawberry Cream Cheese Scones or Strawberry Shortcake Cupcakes, but instead, I included a grilled cheese recipe (WHY) and some other random things.
 At least some Red Velvet White Chocolate Chip Cookies were included!

 When I shared this recipe originally, I was still figuring out this whole blog thing, and I, for some reason, chose to photograph the donuts almost entirely without the strawberries or whipped cream.